 Treatment of Acute Cystitis

-Treatment of acute cystitis usually includes antibiotics but more recent data are showing that symptoms can resolve without any specific treatment.
-Therefore, some experts are recommending allowing for a 48 hour delay of antibiotic treatment if the patient agrees to see if their symptoms would improve on their own.
+Antibiotics are the mainstay of the treatment of acute cystitis but recent data shows that symptoms can resolve without any specific treatment.
+Therefore, some experts recommend allowing for a 48-hour delay of antibiotic treatment if the patient agrees to see if their symptoms would improve on their own.

-If antibiotics are going to be used, the first-line therapy is usually trimethoprim-sulfamethoxazole.
+If antibiotics are used, the first-line therapy is usually trimethoprim-sulfamethoxazole.
 Ciprofloxacin should not be used in uncomplicated cases of acute cystitis to lower the risk of developing resistant organisms.
-Once antibiotic therapy is started, symptoms usually take six days to resolve.
+Once antibiotic therapy is started, symptoms usually take 6 days to resolve.

-Patients with complicated acute cystitis due to history of recurrent urinary tract infections, being pregnant or having diabetes mellitus should receive ciprofloxacin as first line therapy.
+Patients with complicated acute cystitis due to a history of recurrent UTIs, being pregnant, or having diabetes mellitus should receive ciprofloxacin as first-line therapy.

 Patients with asymptomatic bacteriuria who are not pregnant should not receive any specific treatment.
 On the other hand, pregnant women with asymptomatic bacteriuria might benefit from antibiotic therapy.

-- Good activity against offending pathogen while least effect on vaginal and intestinal flora
+Antibacterials with good activity against an offending pathogen and that have the least effect on vaginal and intestinal flora include the following:

 Management of recurrent cystitis

-- Trimethoprim/sulfamethoxazole (TMP/SMX) (single strength), nitrofurantoin, or fluoroquinolone after intercourse
+- TMP/SMX (single strength), nitrofurantoin or fluoroquinolone after intercourse

-- Nightly nitrofurantoin 50 mg, TMP/SMX (half tablet), or fluoroquinolone
+- Long-term prophylaxis: nightly nitrofurantoin 50 mg, TMP/SMX (half tablet) or a fluoroquinolone